CompuNanoLab/PlasmaPhysicsLab/Lecture2 /PIC_basics.md

 ## All the other steps...

 ### Maxwell Solver
-One step of the PIC loop consists of solving the Maxwell equations given the current density.
-It is not necessary to solve Maxwell divergences equations at each timestep: if they are satisfied at the initial time, they remain valid provided that the continuity equation is satisfied for all times.
-Indeed, using the Maxwell curl equations and a vectorial identity, one can easily verify that:
+One step of the PIC loop involves solving the Maxwell equations given the current density.
+It's unnecessary to solve Maxwell's divergence equations at each timestep: if they are satisfied at the initial time, they remain valid provided that the continuity equation is satisfied for all times.
+Indeed, utilizing the Maxwell curl equations and a vector identity, one can readily verify that:

 $$\dfrac{\partial}{\partial t}\left(\nabla \cdot \mathbf{B}\right) =\nabla\cdot\dfrac{\partial\mathbf{B}}{\partial t}=-\nabla \cdot (\nabla \times \mathbf{E})= 0 $$